ttsugriy/performance-summit/site/events/ps-iii.md

     abstract: The talk will be centered on Do's and Don'ts but focused on individuals and how to be successful in that world.
     slack_url: https://performancesummithq.slack.com/archives/C014NFJD8HF
     youtube_url: https://www.youtube.com/embed/51AMfij2dIA
-  - title: “Using BPF for lightweight Android profiling”
+  - title: "Using BPF for lightweight Android profiling"
     presenter: Riham Selim
     company: Facebook
     abstract: "BPF gives you the power to understand application performance in ways that were not possible before,